privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 publisher ad slot that would render on the user's device.

 _Note:
-  * The endpoint to fetch Javascript and / or WASM code for scoring (`decision_logic_url`, `decision_logic_wasm_url`) and Seller Key Value service endpoint (`scoring_signals_url`) __are not passed from the device to server side__; these endpoints are variables in SellerFrontEnd service configuration whose values are ingested at service startup.
+  * _Seller Key Value service endpoint (`scoring_signals_url`) __is not passed from the device
+    to server side__; this endpoint is ingested from SellerFrontEnd service configuration at service startup_ to prewarm network clients / connections.
-  * The endpoint to fetch Javascript and / or WASM code for bidding (`bidding_logic_url`, `bidding_wasm_helper_url`) and Buyer Key Value service endpoint (`bidding_signals_url`) __are not passed from the device to server side__; these endpoints are variables in BuyerFrontEnd service configuration whose values are ingested at service startup.
-If Buyer Key Value service is externally sharded (i.e. sharded based on CustomAudience / InterestGroup, then `bidding_signals_url` will be passed per CustomAudience in the umbrella request.
+  * _Buyer Key Value service endpoint (`bidding_signals_url`) refers to the specific shard instance and that __is passed from the device to server side in each CA/IG__.
+BuyerFrontEnd service configuration would also include these endpoints that are ingested at service startup to prewarm network clients / connections_.

 _Note: The following API is designed for the desired end state, where sellers and all buyers operate auction and bidding services (respectively) in the